darwino/darwino-documentation/Installing Eclipse.md

 Marketplace or by selecting `Help->Install New Software...`, then use the provided update site URL

--   If Android is a desired target platform
+-   If Android is a desired target platform:
-    -   Android Development Tools (aka ADT), Select `Help->Eclipse->Marketplace...` and search for `android adt`.
+    -   Andmore (successor to Google's ADT), Select `Help->Eclipse->Marketplace...` and search for `andmore`.
+It will be called something like "Andmore: Development Tools for Android"
+	-   Note: during the process for installing m2e adapters (as with Tycho below), the m2e adapter for Android may prompt you to install the earlier Android Development Toolkit.
+If so, and you already have Andmore installed, deselect those plugins during the m2e setup.

--   If iOS is a desired target platform
+-   If iOS is a desired target platform:
     -   Multi-OS Engine.
 The current update site is [http://dl.bintray.com/multi-os-engine/eclipse](http://dl.bintray.com/multi-os-engine/eclipse)

 -   If IBM Domino is a desired target platform